 Digging in dry sand with a shovel

-Step one: Insert shovel straight down (6 inches deep) perpendicular to the clam's position in relation to the beach.
+Step one: Insert shovel straight down (6 inches deep) on the ocean side of the clam's show.

-Step two: Push the shovel handle forward using the leverage of the shovel to pinch the clams neck.
-This inhibits their ability to dig.
+Step two: Push the shovel handle forward towards land (versus the ocean).
+This will pinch the clam's neck and stop their ability to dig.

-Step three: Slide the shovel out while replacing it with your hand.
+Step three: Slide the shovel out while pulling the sand away and replacing it with your hand.

 Step four: Carefully find the clam's shell and dig with your hand to remove it.